Glossary

 The differences between fixed assets and current assets are as follows:

 - Fixed assets are a type of noncurrent asset that are depreciable and illiquid.
-When a fixed asset is sold, it is capital profit or loss for the company.
+When a fixed asset is sold, it results in a capital profit or loss for the company.
 It is expected that a business will keep and use fixed assets for at least one year — often referred to as its “useful life.”

 - Current assets are liquid and include items such as inventory, cash, and cash equivalents.
-When a current asset is sold, it is a revenue profit or loss for the company.
-Current assets are not depreciable and are shorter term, meaning less than one year.
+When a current asset is sold, it results in revenue, a profit, or a loss for the company.
+Current assets are not depreciable and are of a short-term nature, meaning they are less than one year.

 What is the life cycle of fixed assets?

-The fixed asset life cycle is a series of stages that starts with the client acquiring an asset and ends when they dispose of it.
-It includes four key stages:
+The fixed-asset life cycle is a series of four stages that start with the client acquiring an asset and end when they dispose of it:

 - Acquisition.
 This is the first stage of the life cycle.
 Purchasing a fixed asset, like new machinery, is a common way to obtain a fixed asset.
 However, some clients may use internal workers to build their assets.
 In this case, consider how much of the workers’ salary to include in the asset's cost.